Syrian opposition debates forming U.S.-backed assembly

 DOHA Host nation Qatar, backed by the United States and the United Arab Emirates, on Saturday pressed the Syrian opposition to form a united leadership to pursue its war against Bashar al-Assad.

-At talks in Doha bringing together various opposition groups, the Islamist-flavoured Syrian National Council (SNC) has been concerned that it might be sidelined in a new broad coalition.
+At talks in Doha bringing together various opposition groups, the Islamist-flavored Syrian National Council (SNC) has been concerned that it might be sidelined in a new broad coalition.

 But Qatar, which has bankrolled the opposition to Syrian President Assad and played a major role in Arab diplomacy against him, was keeping up pressure on the Syrian activists to agree a deal immediately, one diplomatic source said.

-A delegate said the United Arab Emirates Foreign Minister Sheikh Abdullah bin Zayed had also urged the participants on Saturday to unite and finalise an accord.
+A delegate said the United Arab Emirates Foreign Minister Sheikh Abdullah bin Zayed had also urged the participants on Saturday to unite and finalize an accord.

 Qatar's prime minister and Turkey's foreign minister both addressed the Syrians on Thursday with the same message.
 U.S. diplomats milled around the Sheraton hotel in Doha in a further sign of the pressure on the parties.